 Jeff Barrett, CEO of Status Creative, said he is fascinated by the business model for Amazon Go.
 He mentioned that this type of digital, cashier-less experience in stores is the way forward for low consideration purchases such as groceries, but there will always be instances where consumers want the expertise of a store associate.

-In 2008, Internet trend-seeker Mary Meeker, a partner at Kleiner Perkins Caufield & Byers, made the bold prediction that mobile would overtake desktop usage by 2014.
+Mobile Revolution In 2008, Internet trend-seeker Mary Meeker, a partner at Kleiner Perkins Caufield & Byers, made the bold prediction that mobile would overtake desktop usage by 2014.
 While she was right, missing from her prediction was the visit-to-conversion gap that would plague the mobile industry for years to come.
 And while conversion on mobile continues to grow, albeit slowly, it is nowhere near as high as mobile traffic to retail websites.

 “It’s no secret that mobile usage is increasingly becoming more prominent across the globe,” Adobe’s Sheldon said.
 “However, the majority of sales still happen on desktop because the majority of mobile experiences are still subpar.”

 In fact, Sheldon said, 40% of consumers still find it easier to shop on desktop than on mobile.
 But, he said, this will change as progressive web apps (PWAs) become increasingly important for e-commerce.
 Indeed, PWAs—a hybrid of a regular website and a mobile application—may finally mean substantial increases in conversion on mobile.
 PWAs enable faster transactions, leading to less cart abandonment and, ultimately, higher profit.

 Still, retailers such as Ikea are demonstrating how mobile can help enhance the in-store experience.
 Its mobile companion app, which boasts scanning technology, wish list capability, and other useful features including in-store maps, go far in helping customers have the best possible in-store experience.